Industrial Hemp UpdateIllinois production could still be several months away, pending state agency, legislator review.

 Then, the proposed rules will be published for a second notice for legislator members of the Joint Committee on Administrative Rules (JCAR).
 JCAR, which meets monthly, will have up to 45 days to consider the proposals.
 This period may include additional public input and a JCAR hearing.

 Williams pointed out hemp grown for fiber is planted in early spring to produce a lot of biomass before it is harvested in late fall.
-Hemp grown strictly for grain and dual-crop hemp for fiber and grain also are planted in the spring.
+Hemp is grown strictly for grain and dual-crop hemp for fiber and grain also are planted in the spring.

 However, production licenses don’t resolve market questions.
 While Williams projected hemp fiber and grain crops “will be competitive with corn and soybeans,” he added cannabinoid economics are confusing and prices vary widely.

-In 2017, licensed Kentucky hemp growers reported average prices of $1.70 per pound for grain, 34 cents per pound for fiber and $7.20 per pound for flowers/buds for CBD, according to Williams.
+In 2017, licensed Kentucky hemp growers reported average prices of $1.70 per pound for grain, 34 cents per pound for fiber, and $7.20 per pound for flowers/buds for CBD, according to Williams.

 For the 2019 growing season, 1,075 Kentucky growers have applied for licenses for 45,250-plus acres.
-Of those growers, 1,009 seek to harvest flowers, 330 for fiber (including dual-purpose crop) and 248 for grain (including dual-purpose).
+Of those growers, 1,009 seek to harvest flowers, 330 for fiber (including dual-purpose crop), and 248 for grain (including dual-purpose).
 About 40 new hemp processors have applied for Kentucky licenses.

 Williams raised concerns about potential U.S. farm production outstripping hemp demand given that global production was a record 330,000 acres, including Canadian and European Union farmland, based on USDA National Agricultural Statistics Service data.

 “That (hemp economic) bubble is going to burst,” Williams said of some high flower prices.
 “It has to ...
-In 20 years, why hasn’t the fiber and grain hemp markets in the world taken off?”
+In 20 years, why haven’t the fiber and grain hemp markets in the world taken off?”